 Plaintiff, Randall A. Fulbright, is a pre-trial detained confined in the Shawnee County Jail in Topeka, Kansas.
-Plaintiff filed this pro se civil rights complaint under 42 U.S.C. § 1983 against the State of Kansas alleging that having registered voters vote on church property and city workers park for free on church property is a violation of the separation of church and state.
+Plaintiff filed this pro se civil rights complaint under 42 U.S.C. § 1983 against the Kansas Attorney General alleging defects with his 2014 conviction for misdemeanor sexual battery and violation of the separation of church and state.
 Plaintiff seeks relief from registration under the Kansas Offender Registration Act (KORA), K.S.A.
-22-4901, et seq., and a "reversal of order for trial" in two pending state prosecutions for failure to register.
+22-4901, et seq.

 The complaint was filed on September 10, 2018.
-Plaintiff has not paid the \$400.00 district court filing fee or filed a motion for leave to proceed in forma pauperis.
-However, Plaintiff has long been subject to the "three-strikes" provision under 28 U.S.C. § 1915(g).
-Court records fully establish that Plaintiff "has, on 3 or more prior occasions, while incarcerated or detained in any facility, brought an action or appeal in a court of the United States that was dismissed on the grounds that it is frivolous, malicious, or fails to state a claim upon which relief may be granted."
+Plaintiff has not paid the \$400.00 district court filing fee1 or filed a motion for leave to proceed in forma pauperis.
+However, Plaintiff has long been subject to the "three-strikes" provision under 28 U.S.C. § 1915(g).2 Court records fully establish that Plaintiff "has, on 3 or more prior occasions, while incarcerated or detained in any facility, brought an action or appeal in a court of the United States that was dismissed on the grounds that it is frivolous, malicious, or fails to state a claim upon which relief may be granted."
 28 U.S.C. § 1915(g).
 Accordingly, as Plaintiff has been repeatedly advised, he may proceed in forma pauperis only if he establishes a threat of imminent danger of serious physical injury.
 Id.

-&lt;sup>1 If a person is not granted in forma pauperis status under § 1915, the fee to file a non-habeas civil action includes the \$350.00 fee required by 28 U.S.C. § 1914(a) and a \$50.00 general administrative fee pursuant to § 1914(b) and the District Court Miscellaneous Fee Schedule prescribed by the Judicial Conference of the United States.
+1 If a person is not granted in forma pauperis status under § 1915, the fee to file a non-habeas civil action includes the \$350.00 fee required by 28 U.S.C. § 1914(a) and a \$50.00 general administrative fee pursuant to § 1914(b) and the District Court Miscellaneous Fee Schedule prescribed by the Judicial Conference of the United States.

-&lt;sup>2 See Fulbright v.
+2 See Fulbright v.
 Kansas Bureau of Investigations, No. 15-3127 (D. Kan. filed May 28, 2015), ECF Doc.
 7 (dismissing plaintiff's complaint and finding the dismissal constituted plaintiff's third strike under 28 U.S.C. § 1915(g)).